MounicaSubramanium/Quora-Question-Pair-Similarity/README.md

 # Quora-Question-Pair-Similarity
-This project was involved a Kaggle competition hosted by Quora.com in finding which questions on Quora are duplicates of questions that have already been asked.
+> This project involved a Kaggle competition hosted by Quora.com for finding which questions on Quora are duplicates of questions that have already been asked.
 Predictions were also made whether a pair of questions are duplicates or not.

 - It is a binary classification problem, for a given pair of questions we need to predict if they are duplicate or not.
 - Used Natural Language Processing and Fuzzy Features for Advanced feature extraction.